GustavoJST/CLID/README.md

 CLID was made using the [Google API Python client library](https://github.com/googleapis/google-api-python-client) for API communication with Google Drive, [tqdm](https://github.com/tqdm/tqdm) for the progress bars and [gdrive_folder_size](https://github.com/XtremeRahul/gdrive_folder_size) to help calculate the size of Google Drive folders.

 The project idea came from a problem in sincronyzing a folder between my desktop computer and my laptop that I use to study.
 I was using Google Drive to sync it, but it was getting really repetitive doing it everyday (small repetitive tasks, like opening the browser, downloading the file, unziping it, replacing it... you get the idea).
-So, I came up with the ideia of making a Python program/script that could handle most of the boring stuff for me, without even having to open my browser.
+Because of that, I came up with the ideia of making a Python program/script that would handle most of the boring stuff for me, without even having to open my browser.
 <br><br>

 ## Cool story bro... but what can it do? <!-- omit in toc -->